The Achilles tendon tears when a movement pushes the toes upward (toward the shin) too forcefully or when a person is running or jumping forcefully.

 They squeeze the calf of the injured leg while the person is lying face down.
 If squeezing does not cause the ankle to flex or the ankle barely flexes, the tendon is completely torn.

 They ask the person to lie down and bend their knees.
 Usually in this position, the ankle is slightly flexed.
 If it does not flex, the tendon is torn.

 They gently feel along the Achilles tendon to check for a gap while the person is standing on the injured leg (if possible).
 If they detect a gap, the tendon is torn.

-Sometimes magnetic resonance imaging (MRI) is done.
+Sometimes magnetic resonance imaging (MRI) or ultrasonography is done.
 However, a physical examination is more likely to detect an Achilles tendon tear.

 People with an Achilles tendon tear are usually referred to an orthopedic surgeon.

 For partial and complete tears, a short leg splint is applied to the injured leg in the emergency department.
 The splint holds the foot so that the toes are pointed down (called plantar flexion).
 This position prevents the Achilles tendon from stretching and helps the tear heal.
 The splint is worn for a short time.
 Then an orthopedic surgeon decides whether applying a cast or doing surgery to repair the tendon is better.
 People with an Achilles tendon tear should not put weight on the injured ankle and should use crutches.

 Partial tears that continue to cause symptoms for 3 months or more may need to be surgically repaired.